 The Future of the Creek Center

-A feasibility study (PDF) conducted last year examined concerns about the Plymouth Creek Center’s ability to meet current and future needs.
+A 2017 feasibility study (PDF) examined concerns about the Plymouth Creek Center’s ability to meet current and future needs.
 The study confirmed that high demand has caused programming limitations at the facility.
-However, before renovation plans are developed or an expansion is considered, Plymouth wants to hear from residents.

-With renovation and potential expansion on the horizon, the city is looking at what’s next for the activity center.
-To gauge community interest and develop the best fit for facility users, the city is asking residents for help in shaping the center’s future.
-Several community engagement tools will be available in coming months to help residents share thoughts about whether the Creek Center needs expansion and, if so, what type of space will best serve the community.
+To gauge community interest and develop the best fit for facility users, the city launched a community engagement initiative in 2018 to ask residents for help in shaping the center’s future.
+Several community engagement tools were available to help residents share thoughts about whether the Creek Center needs expansion and, if so, what type of space will best serve the community.